Otto Brahm

-Otto Brahm (born Otto Abrahamsohn on 5 February 1856 in Hamburg; died 28 November 1912 in Berlin) was a German drama and literary critic, theatre manager and director.
+Otto Brahm (born Otto Abrahamsohn; 5 February 1856 – 28 November 1912) was a German drama and literary critic, theatre manager and director.
 His productions were noted for being accurate and realistic.
 He was involved in the foundation of the progressive Die Freie Bühne (English: Free Stage) company, of which he became president and producer.
 He also edited the company's weekly magazine of the same name, but later changed its name to Die neue Rundschau.

 Brahm also managed the Deutsches Theater in Berlin, and was responsible for modernising its output.

-From Heinz Herald's memoir of Max Reinhardt entitled Bildnis Eines Theater-Mannes, regarding the birth of modern theatre:
+From Heinz Herald's memoir of Max Reinhardt entitled Bildnis eines Theater-Mannes, regarding the birth of modern theatre:

 In Germany, the explosion came in 1889, embodied by Otto Brahm.
 Her place was the newly grounded vacant stage, her occasion is the premiere of a young unknown poet.
 His name was Gerhart Hauptmann, his play Before Sunrise.
 Opinions collapsed, as the representatives of a tradition-bound art calcified with the glowing, indomitable, new style.
 A well-known Berlin doctor swung a symbolic and a little rude noose after the curtain had fallen.
 A battle raged, but soon it became clear as day that naturalism had triumphed here on the whole line.